What is the end sought? Plainly. . .a little conversation, high, clear, and spiritual! Ralph Waldo Emerson, “Nature”

 Dr. Ronald Kraft President Napa Valley College

-Ms. Melinda Levin Professor of Documentary Media University of North Texas
+Ms. Melinda Levin Chair of Documentary Media University of North Texas

 Mr. Michael Lorence Founder and President The Innermost House Foundation

 Mr. Christopher Nelson President Emeritus St. John's College

 Mr. Sean Skelley Past President Best Buy International

 Mr. Clint Wilson President and Principal Tribeca Properties

 Mr. John Gillis Chairman of the Board of Directors

 Mr. Edmond Krafchow Chairman of the Advisory Council